-University of Michigan Medical School 2018-19 Secondary Application Essay Questions:
+University of Michigan Medical School 2020-2021 secondary application essay questions

-Select the area that you are most excited about because your enthusiasm will be captured in your prose.
-Once you have narrowed down your topic, create a list of previous experiences you have had in this area.
+A good way to approach this question is to create a list of previous experiences you have had in the medical field.
 Past behavior is the best predictor of future behavior.
-Sharing what you have done in that field will demonstrate your knowledge, level of experience and accomplishments.
+Sharing what you have done in that field will demonstrate your knowledge, level of experience, and accomplishments.
 Next, you can impress the reader by setting realistic goals for what you hope to achieve as well as addressing any obstacles that you will have to work around or overcome.

-Instead of the above, briefly describe why you decided to apply to the University of Michigan MSTP.
-If you are interested in a specific department, program, or area of research for your Ph.D., please provide a brief explanation (we recognize that your interests may change).
+Briefly describe why you decided to apply to the University of Michigan MSTP.
+If you are interested in a specific department, program, or area of research for your PhD, please provide a brief explanation (we recognize that your interests may change).
 Do not exceed 1500 characters (about 250 words).

 This essay response will require that you complete significant research on the history and structure of the MSTP program and curriculum.
 After reading their web pages, what features of the program stand out in your mind?
 After reviewing a complete list of their departments, what areas interest you?
 Have you completed research or a degree in any of these fields?
 What attracted you to that research project or field?
 Align your background and long-term interests with their program in your essay response.